Alaska Book Week

 Alaska Book Week is a statewide celebration that annually celebrates the multi-faceted ways that we appreciate books, from readings to panels, lectures, discussions, and youth activities.

 This is an invitation to participate in Alaska Book Week 2020 which will take place from about October 2 to October 9.
 We consider “week” liberally.
 Events in the few days before and after this calendar week can be included.

 Despite difficult and changing circumstances we are committed to making Alaska Book Week a lively, stimulating event-filled time.
 In the past, events included on our calendar were live, in-person events.
 This year we encourage participants to coordinate virtual events—e.g., video interviews, Zoom author or publisher talks about their books, readers’ reactions to books, exhibits on websites—that we can link to from our Alaska Book Week website or that we can add to our YouTube channel.

 To participate in Alaska Book Week, email the following information:

-Send any images such as book covers, authors’ headshots, logos, venues or other artwork that will help us publicize your event and Book Week in general.
+Send any images such as book covers, author headshots, logos, venues or other artwork that will help us to publicize your event and Alaska Book Week in general.
 Information about the events will be posted on the Alaska Book Week website and Facebook page and through other social media and traditional media outlets.

 Something for everyone during